my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - beneficial / contributes to / helps achieve sth

-  - *å legge til rette for* → to facilitate, to make possible, to create conditions for
+  - <span style="color: #00CC66;">*å legge til rette for*</span> → to facilitate, to make possible, to create conditions for

     Skolen bør legge til rette for at alle elever får delta i aktivitetene. → The school should facilitate that all students can participate in the activities.

-  - å gjøre det mulig → make it possible
+  - *å gjøre det mulig* → make it possible

+  - å *avsløre* en vei til noe → to reveal a way to sth

+    å avsløre en måte å gjøre noe → to reveal a way of doing sth

   - *bidra til* → contribute to, to help achieve